Mohammad Reza Pahlavi: Economic reforms

 During the 1960s and 1970s, Iran's society and the economy experienced a great transformation as a result of rapid industrialization.
 The state invested in infrastructure to develop industry and provided financial capital resulting in profitable conditions for private Iranian companies.
 As a result, Iran's development across the industrialization scale, technological advancement, economic growth, urbanization, and per capita income increase was extraordinary compared to other developing nations.
 World Bank data during this period reveals Iran had an annual real growth rate of 9.6% for middle-income categories which was the highest of any other country in the developing world.
 Investment, savings, consumption, employment, and per capita income also demonstrated exceptional growth.
-Gross domestic investment grew at an average yearly rate of 16% and reached 33% of the GDP by 1977-1978.
+Gross domestic investment grew at an average yearly rate of 16% and reached 33% of the GDP by 1977–1978.
 Iranian consumption grew on average by 18% a year.
 Iran's middle class was far larger than any other developing country.
 Iran's economic growth was compared to that of rapidly industrializing Asian countries such as South Korea.
-Since the revolution, Iran's economic growth and rapid industrialization have plummeted.
+Since the revolution, Iran's economic growth and rapid industrialization have plummeted, largely due to Western sanctions.

-During the early 1970s, with the success of the Shah's White Revolution, Iran had become a country of economic opportunity and its international status was rising.
-From 1959 and 1970 the Gross national product (GNP) approximately tripled rising from $3.8 to $10.6 billion and by the late 1960s Iran become one of the middle east's most flourishing spots for investment among foreign investors due to financial stability and rise in purchasing power.
+During the early 1970s, with the success of the Shah's White Revolution, Iran had become a country of economic opportunity, and its international status was rising.
+From 1959 and 1970 the gross national product (GNP) approximately tripled rising from $3.8 to $10.6 billion and by the late 1960s Iran become one of the middle east's most flourishing spots for investment among foreign investors due to financial stability and rise in purchasing power.
 Many foreign powers struggled to compete for relations with Iran due to the rising potential of its growing marketplace.
 Iran Air also became one of the fastest growing airlines in the world and many Iranian construction companies some funded by the state had been involved in many construction projects such as Pre-Fab Inc. which created the precast concrete benches for the Āryāmehr Stadium.

-Revolution
+Islamic Revolution

-Spark
+Background

 The overthrow of the Shah came as a surprise to almost all observers.
 The first militant anti-Shah demonstrations of a few hundred started in October 1977, after the death of Khomeini's son Mostafa.
-On 7 January 1978, an article Iran and Red and Black Colonization was published in the newspaper Ettela'at attacking Ruhollah Khomeini, who was in exile in Iraq at the time; it referred to him as a homosexual, a drug addict, a British spy and claimed he was an Indian, not an Iranian.
-Khomeini's supporters had brought in audio tapes of his sermons, and Mohammad Reza was angry with one sermon, alleging corruption on his part, and decided to hit back with the article, despite the feeling at the court, SAVAK and Ettela'at editors that the article was an unnecessary provocation that was going to cause trouble.
-The next day, protests against the article began in the holy city of Qom, a traditional centre of opposition to the House of Pahlavi.
+On 7 January 1978, an article "Iran and Red and Black Colonization" was published in the newspaper Ettela'at attacking Ruhollah Khomeini, who was in exile in Iraq at the time; it referred to him as a homosexual, a drug addict, and a British spy, and claimed he was an Indian, not an Iranian.
+Khomeini's supporters had brought in audio tapes of his sermons, and Mohammad Reza was angry with one sermon, alleging corruption on his part, and decided to hit back with the article, despite the feeling at the court, SAVAK, and Ettela'at editors that the article was an unnecessary provocation that was going to cause trouble.
+The next day, protests against the article began in the city of Qom, a traditional centre of opposition to the House of Pahlavi.